Investigating Berezinskii-Kosterlitz-Thouless phase transitions in Kagome spin ice by quantifying Monte Carlo process: Distribution of Hamming distances: Summary and discussion

-Quantifying the MC process rather than the results to identify the phase transition has attracted increasing interest in recent years, especially in cooperation with ML ideas.
-On the other hand, for quantum systems with severe sign problems, such as the Fermion systems or frustrated spin systems, the quantum MC simulation cannot give us meaningful physical quantities because of the negative weight on the sampled configures.
-In this case, extracting the information on phase transitions from these configurations is especially important and significant.
-Although based on the classical MC simulation, our findings can be useful in studying quantum systems with the same protocol.
-In fact, our procedure on the selected configurations tells no difference in quantum or classical cases as long as the MC simulation is carried out on a configuration basis.
-For example, for the same lattice in the present work with quantum spins that has strong frustrations and the sign problem in calculating physical quantities using MC methods\cite{balents,Sandvik2010}, one can try to study the phase transitions following the same procedure.
+On the other hand, our method can be useful for the quantum spin liquid without a well-defined order parameter~\cite{spinliquid}, or quantum systems with severe sign problems where quantum MC simulation cannot give us meaningful physical quantities because of the negative weight on the sampled configurations.
+In these cases, extracting the information on phase transitions directly from the configurations is especially important.
+Although based on the classical MC simulation, our findings can be useful in studying quantum systems with the same protocol as long as the MC simulation is carried out on a configuration basis.
 Of course, the quantum system with frustrations is much more intractable, where the MC sampling itself can be unstable.
 We hope the present results can shed some light on these challenges, and the research along this line deserves further investigation.